John-Colvin/glad-drey/readme.md

 # glad-drey

-OpenGL function pointer loader generated with [glad].
+This is an OpenGL function pointer loader generated with [glad].

 ## Building